Mistakes to avoid with a startup business

 When it comes to starting a new business unfortunately you need to realise that the business owner (YOU) are the last to be paid.

 In reality, you will need to budget to not take any income from the business for at least 3 – 6 months.
 Once the business is financially secure (i.e. it has three months cash flow in reserve) your aim should be to take survival income from the business and to re-invest the rest.
 This may not seem overly appealing to you but believe me it is far more appealing than winding-up your startup after just 18 months.

 5. FAIL TO PREPARE, PREPARE TO FAIL!

 I cannot underestimate the importance of putting a plan in place.
 Whether it is in the form of a business plan for investors or simply an internal document for yourself, it is essential that you put your plan for the startup down on paper.
 It is not enough to claim that it is all in your head.

 “A goal without a plan is just a wish” – Antoine de Saint-Exupéry was a French writer, poet, aristocrat, journalist, and pioneering aviator.

 Your plan, at a minimum, should include details of the monthly break-even amount needed by the business and a realistic 3 month cash flow projection that hopes for the best, but plans for the worst.

 Remember, your plan is a moving document and not set in stone.
-When you’re starting your own business things can change at the drop of a hat, so too does your plan.
+Things can change at the drop of a hat and so does your plan.